How to stop alopecia areata from spreading?

 To some extent.
 It is believed that alopecia areata may only occur in individuals who have inherited certain genes that make them more susceptible to this condition, however, the exact cause of this and other autoimmune diseases is not fully understood.
 Alopecia areata can be triggered by emotional stress, viral infections, or medications.
 These triggers affect the production of certain substances in the body that are involved in inflammation.
 Specifically, they reduce the levels of two anti-inflammatory substances affecting the body’s immune response, contributing to hair loss in Alopecia areata.

-Potential alopecia areata triggers
+Potential triggers of alopecia areata

 Alopecia areata symptoms